nirwo/Licener/DEPLOYMENT.md

 3. **File upload issues**
    - Verify that data directories exist and have proper permissions
    - Check disk space: `df -h` (Linux) or check Disk Management (Windows)

+4. **Data not persisting**
+   - Ensure the data directory has proper write permissions
+   - Check that the JSON files exist and are writable
+   - For Docker deployments, verify the volume is mounted correctly

+5. **Login issues**
+   - If the default user doesn't work, delete the `data/users.json` file and restart
+   - The system will recreate the default user automatically

 ### Logs